Local client configuration

 Tips:

-package may help Team Edition automatically detect the client.
-Usebrew install libpq
+* For PostgreSQL on macOS: Installing the libpq package may help Team Edition automatically detect the client.

-in your terminal.- For MySQL Users on macOS: To facilitate automatic client detection by Team Edition, consider adding the
+* For MySQL Users on macOS: To facilitate automatic client detection by Team Edition, consider adding

-package.
-This can be done using the commandbrew install mysql-client
+the mysql-client package.
+This can be done using the command brew install mysql-client in the terminal.

 If you encounter any issues with automatic detection, or if you're on a Linux system, follow the subsequent manual configuration steps below.